Allestree Rewilding

 Wildlife corridors connecting to Allestree Park

-by Ros, about 2 years ago
+by Ros, almost 3 years ago

 Building on Jamie's idea of Hedgerows as wildlife highways radiating out from Allestree Park I would like to refer you to our Quarndon Parish Neighbourhood Plan which identifies important wildlife corridors between Allestree Park and Kedleston Park.
 As yet these have no protected status but protection of trees and improvements to the condition of hedgerows within these corridors would be of great benefit .